nystrom/rivo/docs/design.md

 Foo

 	module M
 	fun foo (a) where Eq a -> a

 	module M2
 	import M
-				instance Eq (Int) { ... } // override
+	trait Eq (Int) { ... } // override
 	fun bar (a) where Eq a = foo a bar 1 // calls bar with local Eq Int
 		  // passes local Eq Int to foo

 ## Linking